 This course is specifically designed for VCU Honors College students who are interested in connecting their academic and career goals with their interest in serving others.
 A significant portion of the course involves an internship experience with a community organization.
 During this experience, students will develop a tangible social entrepreneurial project related to their own academic/career interests, as well as the needs of the community in which they choose to work.

-This course introduces students to contemporary art, museums, and theories and techniques of leading interactive tours.
+This course introduces students to contemporary art, museums and theories and techniques of leading interactive tours.
 Students will gain experience in public speaking, interpreting works of art from multiple points of view, and facilitating conversations with diverse audiences.
 Students who complete the course will be considered for acceptance into the Institute for Contemporary Art's (ICA) Student Guide Program.
-The ICA opens on April 21, 2018 and is VCU's new, non-collecting institute, dedicated to presenting the art of our time and to providing an open forum for dialogue and collaboration across the region and throughout the world.
+The ICA is VCU's new, non-collecting institute, dedicated to presenting the art of our time and to providing an open forum for dialogue and collaboration across the region and throughout the world.
 Previous study of art is not required, but students should be interested in contemporary art and museums.
 Open to students in all disciplines by permission of the instructor.
-Email Prof. Erin Hanas at firstname.lastname@example.org.
+Email Prof. Erin Hanas at email@example.com.

 Book to Broadway: Hamilton to Avenue Q R 4-6:40 PM (CRN 37229 sec 753; Prof. Marisa Guida)

 Musicals are the most collaborative art form.
-Making it on Broadway translates to experts in several fields coming together and spending thousands of hours, blood,sweat, tears, and cold hard cash on one shared goal, telling a story.
-But not just any story.
-A GREAT story.
-With song, dance, lights, sets, the most talented performers, all live, right before your very eyes.
+Making it on Broadway translates to experts in several fields coming together and spending thousands of hours, blood,sweat, tears and cold hard cash on one shared goal, telling a story.
+But not just any story – a GREAT story, with song, dance, lights, sets, the most talented performers, all live, right before your eyes.
 This course will study the mechanics of four musicals from source to Broadway.

 Psychology of Sexual Diversity M 4-6:40 PM (CRN 35765 sec 752; Prof. Shawn McNulty)